stefandollase/app-state-binder-js/README.md

 ### Use it on your website

-We provide the library via the following URL:

 ```html
 <script src="http://stefandollase.github.io/app-state-binder-js/cdn/app-state-binder.latest.min.js"></script>
 ```

-You may want to choose a specific version, other that latest.
+You may want to wait for the first stable release.

 ### License